 - Make

-- CI duplication check at build time; fail on duplicate descriptions.
+- Run the CI duplication check at build time and fail on duplicates.

-- For category / tag / pagination pages: either write a unique intro per page or
+- For category / tag / pagination pages: write a unique intro per page, or

-noindexthem. - Audit duplicate-description count quarterly via crawl tool; rewrite if > 10% of pages.
+noindexthem. - Audit the duplicate-description ratio quarterly with a crawler; rewrite if it climbs past ~10% of indexable pages.

 FAQ